AmeyChoudhary/Hospital-Database-Management/README.md

 ### 3. Mihika Sanghi, 2021113014

-> ## About our database
+> ## About our Project

-> Our database mimics that of a hospital where we keep a record of each patient, doctor, room, department, etc. of the hospital to ensure its smooth running.
+> Our project mimics the database of a hospital where we keep a record of each patient, doctor, room, department, etc. of the hospital to ensure its smooth running.

+It has been implemented using Python and MySQL.
+We are using the Python library, "pymysql", to execute SQL queries.
+The database follows and uses various principles of databases like ER relationships and Normalizations

  ## List of commands that can be run using our code and database